Table of Contents[Hide][Show]

 I actually ALWAYS have my running shoes with me, but I don’t want to ruin them by walking.
 I have my running shoes with me for, well, running.

-4. On Cloud – On Cloud running shoes are lightweight, so they pack well.
-And you can wear them with the slip on speed laces.
+On Cloud running shoes are lightweight, so they pack well.
+And you can wear them with the slip-on speed laces.
 The rubber soles have carried me through marathons and on moderate hikes.
 One caveat: the sole can embed stones and sticks.

-5. Nike Flex – If you are not a runner, you still might want a pair of sneakers so you can use the hotel’s gym.
-Sneakers may not put you on the best dressed list, but they can be the best and walking shoes.
+If you are not a runner, you still might want a pair of sneakers so you can use the hotel’s gym.
+Sneakers may not put you on the best-dressed list, but they can be the best and walking shoes.
 Nike Flex is an inexpensive athletic shoe that is both a comfy shoe for walking and decent for wearing at a gym.

 Best Travel Shoes for Adventures

-7. Merrell – For hiking shoes, Merrell makes some great boots.
+For hiking shoes, Merrell makes some great boots.
 I prefer a low hiking shoe because it weighs less and I find a heavier hiking boot makes me more tired.
 Bonus: it weighs less in your suitcase.
 Many of their sneakers have a removable contoured footbed which is great if you’re hoping to swap out inserts at a later time.

-8. Salomon Speedcross – If space is really an issue, and you need both hiking boots AND running shoes (remember, I can’t travel without running shoes), consider a trail running shoe.
+If space is really an issue, and you need both hiking boots AND running shoes (remember, I can’t travel without running shoes), consider a trail running shoe.
 This is a hybrid of a running shoe and a hiking boot.
-It has traction for uneven terrain, but is light enough for running.
+It has traction for uneven terrain but is light enough for running.
 It wouldn’t be appropriate for climbing the Swiss Alps, but for a beginning hiker, it works well.
 The Salomon Speedcross 5 GTX Trail-Running shoe is my choice.
 Get the best price on these shoes here.

-9. Teva – When you are going hiking in warmer climates, you need a very supportive sandal.
+When you are going hiking in warmer climates, you need a very supportive sandal.
 TravelingMom Jennifer S. Mitchell said her feet “get hot and blister easily in warmer temperatures.
 Flip flops don’t cut it for long days or uneven terrain.
 I love my Teva Tirra’s.
-Unlike some other Teva sandals, they have a neoprene under layer which helps eliminate strap friction.”
+Unlike some other Teva sandals, they have a neoprene underlayer which helps eliminate strap friction.”
 The sandals also have great arch support.
 Check out this bright colorful pair that we’re excited about!